Harshit-garg2611/Dev-learning/MERN Backend/REST/Quora/README.md

 ## Step 5 : PATCH : API to update a specific post
 we can also use PUT request here

-- first create edit page same as that of add new post page
+It is similar 2 steps process to that of edit a post
+- firsly , through get request serve a form that can edit your responses.
+- second send patch request to the route.
+But ,

->In HTML we can only send get or post request , override it by npm package
+>In HTML we can only send get or post request , So we do override it by npm package method-override

+## Step 6 : Delete a post